 I have a handmade soap bar that smells AMAZING.
 So, to have the same scent on my clothes I grated the soap and use it instead of my usual detergent.

-- Grate soap bar
+- grate soap bar

-- Place the grated soap in a heat resistant container
+- place the grated soap in a heat-resistant container

-- Pour double the amount of hot water (for 1 cup of soap add 2 cups of water)
+- pour double the amount of hot water (for 1 cup of soap add 2 cups of water)

-- Remove well
+- mix it well

-- Add two spoons of baking soda
+- add two tablespoons of baking soda

-- Remove again
+- stir again

-- Place it in a bottle or container
+- place it in a bottle or container

-- Shake the bottle or remove before each use
+- shake the bottle before each use

-Even it looks like a smoothie or pumpkin soup it really is laundry soap.
-I used a handmade soap in the form of a pear.
+Even if it looks like a smoothie or pumpkin soup, it really is laundry soap.
+I used handmade soap in the form of a pear.

 I don’t do it because I like the scent of the soap, but it can be done with an unscented soap bar.

 8. Nice smell after ironing

-Before ironing your clothes add a few drops of your preferred cologne to the water of the iron.
-You could also add rose water for a floral scent.
+Before ironing your clothes add a few drops of your preferred cologne to the iron’s water.

 Clothes Not Smelling Fresh After Drying

-If your clothes don’t smell as fresh as you would like after you wash them it could be due to several things:
+If your clothes don’t smell as fresh as you would like after you wash them, it could be due to several things:

-9. Leaving washed laundry in washing machine
+9. Leaving washed laundry in the washing machine

 10. Laundry is not completely dry

-It could happen if you are in a hurry and don’t realise the clothes are still a tad damp.
+It could happen if you are in a hurry and don’t realize the clothes are still a tad damp.

 11. Tough laundry smell